Your trusted partner in cosmetic care abroad

 Is Alar Reduction Safe in Thailand?

 Yes.
 At JCI-accredited hospitals with board-certified plastic surgeons, alar reduction in Thailand meets the same safety standards as the UK, US, and Australia.
-The procedure itself is one of the lower-risk facial surgeries — it is performed under local anaesthesia, involves no bone or cartilage work, and takes under an hour.
+The procedure itself is one of the lower-risk facial surgeries.
+It is performed under local anaesthesia, involves no bone or cartilage work, and takes under an hour.
 Thailand's leading hospitals maintain strict infection-control protocols and full onsite monitoring capability for even minor procedures.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Scar placement is the critical factor in alarplasty.
-Choose a surgeon who performs nostril reduction regularly and can show healed results — not just immediate post-operative photos.
+Choose a surgeon who performs nostril reduction regularly and can show healed results, not just immediate post-operative photos.
 Verify they hold Thai Board certification in plastic and reconstructive surgery, not a general surgical qualification.
 Stop smoking at least three weeks before surgery, as blood flow to the nasal skin directly affects wound healing and scar quality.
 Disclose all medications and supplements, particularly blood thinners.

 When Is Revision Needed?

 Revision alarplasty is uncommon but may be considered if asymmetry persists once all swelling has resolved, or if the degree of narrowing was insufficient.
-Over-correction — nostrils that are too narrow — is harder to revise because tissue has been permanently removed, which is exactly why conservative excision at the first surgery is so important.
+Over-correction, nostrils that are too narrow, is harder to revise because tissue has been permanently removed, which is exactly why conservative excision at the first surgery is so important.
 Wait at least three months before evaluating whether any adjustment is needed, as swelling and scar maturation can alter the apparent width during that period.

 Planning Your Trip to Thailand for Alar Reduction